cetanu/blistd/README.md

 ## About

-This is a Powershell script which checks each DNS Blacklist to see if your IP has been listed.
+This is a script written in two version, Powershell and Python, which checks each DNS Blacklist to see if your IP has been listed.

 ## Features

-- Randomized wait between executions so that we don't look like robots to the DNSBL hosts
-- Email alerting via SMTP (password is stored securely)
 - Automatically downloads a list of DNSBLs from [here](https://gist.github.com/cetanu/9697771)
+- Email alerting via SMTP
 - Logging

-## How to use this thing

-1. Simply download the script
+- Randomized wait between executions so that we don't look too much like robots to the DNSBL hosts

+## Instructions

+1. Download.
-3. Change the IP and Email settings to whatever is appropriate for your environment
+3. Change the IP and Email settings.
-3. Run the script.
+3. Execute.
-7. Done
+7. Done.

 ## Contributing

-This is a basic script and it works as it is... but if you want to improve it or make it cleaner, feel free.
+Please raise an issue if you would like to make a change.
+Don't fork if it can be resolved in my code!

 ## Todo